 For semi-diagnostic traits, which are only known for blue mussels (McDonald et al. 1991), P(species|trait) < 1.
 Using semi-diagnostic markers is subjected to restrictions.
 With such markers we do not identify a species of a given individual, but assess the probability of assignment of the individual to one or another species.
 Similarly, dealing with population assessment we assess the probabilities to find representatives of one or another species in a sample but not the true proportion.
 The most critical point is that P(species|trait) is not constant but varies, yet in predictable manner with the prevalence of a species in a range [0;1].
 As a rule, clinical diagnostic tests employ semi-diagnostic markers (REF), that’s why we followed the procedures from clinical based medicine to evaluate the performance of our morphotype test and to outline recommendations of its application.

+In case of semi-diagnostic traits, the researchers do not identify the species of a given individual but assess the probability of its assignment to one or another species.
+For these traits, which are only known for blue mussels (McDonald et al. 1991), P(species|trait) < 1.
+Similarly, dealing with population assessment we assess the probabilities of finding the representatives of one or another species in a sample but not the true proportion.
+The most critical point is that P(species|trait) is not constant but varies, yet in predictable manner, with the prevalence of a species in a range [0;1].
+Semi-diagnostic markers are employed in clinical diagnostic tests (REF), which is why we decided to profit from the experience of clinical medicine in order to evaluate the performance of the morphotype test and to outline recommendations for its application.